MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

   - Place the anchor where operators can quickly rescan to realign at any time.

   - Take a photo or video to document the anchor placement, and add it to the guide instructions to increase operator confidence.
-To capture a photo or video from HoloLens, see [Mixed reality capture](https://docs.microsoft.com/windows/mixed-reality/mixed-reality-capture).
+To capture a photo or video from [!include[pn-hololens](../includes/pn-hololens.md)], see [Mixed reality capture](https://docs.microsoft.com/windows/mixed-reality/mixed-reality-capture).

 - **Scanning angle.** Make sure you’re facing the anchor straight on at the correct distance when gazing at it.